Is Anyone There? Improving Feedback in Sprint Reviews

 - Is this the value you were hoping to see?

 Another thing that will help your stakeholders engage is to narrow the scope for their feedback.
 The reality is that many people do not think critically about something until they're triggered to.
 So, if you wait until the end of the Sprint Review to ask for feedback, participants will be swimming in things to consider and won't be able to respond to anything but what's closest at hand - the last thing they were shown.

 At least after looking at each Product Backlog Item or screen, pause and ask one of your new go-to questions.
 Give people a chance to analyze and respond.
 After you've done this a while, your stakeholders will be expecting it and will be constantly considering what they want to respond to.

 Change the Focus

 Center the Sprint Review on your stakeholders - when they walk in, they should feel like you've tailored the event to them…because you have.
 Let them know what to expect beforehand, be prepared and ready to go so you don't waste their time, provide food, and welcome them when they walk or dial in.

 At the start of the Sprint Review, talk directly to the stakeholders and thank them for coming while making it clear that their participation and feedback is critical to ensure the product is providing the best value with the least amount of waste.

 Another great tactic you can use after the Sprint Review is to ask your stakeholders what could be done to help them give better feedback.
 (Sounds like a Retrospective on your Sprint Review, right?)
 I have gotten some great responses to this, which only increases their engagement in future Sprint Reviews.

 If you focus your Sprint Reviews on your stakeholders and ask them powerful questions every step along the way, you'll begin to see better engagement and feedback…and a better product as a result.

-(In my next blog, I'll talk about ways you may be unintentionally telling your stakeholders you don’t want feedback)
+(Read my next blog, where I talk about ways you may be unintentionally telling your stakeholders you don’t want feedback)